AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/1_Core/Topologies/Flip/Elsif/tc.rst

-**"not V", used to control the ELSIF part of an IF statement**

-Check DC for "not V" used to control the ELSIF part of an IF statement.
+**DC on "not A" used to control the ELSIF part of an IF statement**